cferggie/HackerRank-and-Leetcode/README.md

 # HackerRank-and-Leetcode
-This contains my answers to solving HackerRank and LeetCode challenges
+This contains my answers to HackerRank and LeetCode challenges